School Information System

 Going forward, the foundation is advocating a core curriculum that all high-school students would be expected to take, he said.
 And it wants to help improve math and science instruction by backing efforts to increase math requirements for high-school students, and to train more math and science teachers and pay them better.

-One thought on “Gates Foundation’s Small Learning Communities Have Yet to Yield Big Results”
+One response to “Gates Foundation’s Small Learning Communities Have Yet to Yield Big Results”

 1. I was wondering if the study also examined smaller highschools being safer schools which would lend itself to a renewed focus on academics?
 I am very much an advocate of smaller schools but it has to be structured in a way to maximize academics and security concerns. thanks for asking.